Ananya1718/OOPS/README.md

 - `Exercise 3`
   - Question 2: Create a program to get a string from user and change all occurrences of its first char to `$`, except the first char itself.
   - Question 6: Given a string, display the run length encoded string for the given string.

+- `Exercise 4`
+- Question 2: Create a `FoodOrder` class with order ID, food item name, price, and quantity, and include a constructor to initialize these details.
+Add a method to calculate the total bill as `(price × quantity) + ₹50` for delivery charges.
+Take input for two different orders, create two `FoodOrder` objects, and display the total bill for each order.

 ## Tools Used
 - Language: Java